 Salmon-Stuffed Avocados

-Besides their delicate flavor and creamy texture, there’s a lot to love about avocados.
-They give you heart-healthy monounsaturated fatty acids, fiber, and bone-friendly nutrients including protein, calcium, magnesium, and vitamin E.
+Besides their delicate flavor and creamy texture, they provide heart-healthy monounsaturated fatty acids, fiber, and bone-friendly nutrients including protein, calcium, and magnesium.

 Another great thing about avocados is they’re so versatile.
 You can scoop them into salads, blend them into smoothies, spread them onto toast….
 I’m always looking for new ways to add them to a meal.
 And I feel like I really hit the jackpot with this recipe for salmon-stuffed avocados!